 Tintin is a descendant of Asterix.Also, Haddock is a descendant of Obelix, Snowy is a descendant of Dogmatix, Calculus of Getafix and finally Castafiore of Cacofonix.
 Also the man dressed as Asterix at the carnival in "Picaros" is the real Asterix immortalized by magic potion, and the spoof-Thompsons seen in "Asterix in Belgium" are actually the ancestors of the real Thompsons.

 Müller is Hans Landa.

 Akass in "Alph-Art is a fake identity given to Ratopopolous by Kanrokitoff.
 Only the memory altering went wrong and he's still evil.

-Herge had originally intended Sakharine to be Red Rackham's ancestor.They're not perfect duplicates of each other, but comic!Sakharine◊ bears a great resemblance to Red Rackham◊.
+Herge had originally intended Sakharine to be Red Rackham's true descendent.They're not perfect duplicates of each other, but comic!Sakharine◊ bears a great resemblance to Red Rackham◊.
 They have similar noses, foreheads, and beards.
 Perhaps, in an original draft of the script, Herge had intended to play up this resemblance: either Sakharine was supposed to be the real villain, or a red herring to distract from the actual villain, or it was just going to be a joke about how the infamous pirate's descendent is a harmless collector.

 Rastapopoulos and the rest of his gang were only dropped off unharmed but with amnesia

 - Considering what happened to the others abducted, even Krollspell just being dropped near Cairo where his clinic is, this looks quite likely.